Tax debt register

 Suspended collection and the displayed information

 Simply having a taxpayer's appeal pending does not prevent the entries from being made in the Tax Debt Register.
-If there is a stay of proceedings in force, as determined in an official decision in connection with your appeal case, then the amount of money concerned by the stay is deducted from the tax debt balance to be displayed.
+If there is a stay of proceedings in force, as determined in an official decision in connection with your appeal case, then the amount of money concerned by the stay is deducted from the tax debt balance to be displayed in the register.
 However, if the remaining sum continues to exceed the 10,000-euro threshold, a record may be made for the register, or a current record may remain unchanged.

 Corporate restructuring, adjustment of a private individual's debts